Books on Japan: Japanese History

 In 1848 a 24-year-old young man left an American whaling ship off the coast of Hokkaido.
 In a tiny boat he made his way alone to a Japan that had been closed off to the outside world for over two hundred years.
 The man was Ranald MacDonald, a half-Chinook, half-Scot who was following his dream of entering Japan to become an interpreter and English teacher.

-A fascinating look at a little-known personality and adventurer who as an individual helped in the opening of Japan, the author has thoroughly researched the story both in Japan and the U.S., and the book is useful for the details and glimpses it provides of Japan in a time of change.
+In this fascinating look at a little-known personality and adventurer who as an individual helped in the opening of Japan, the author has thoroughly researched the story both in Japan and the U.S., and Native American in the Land of the Shogun is useful for the details and glimpses it provides of Japan in a time of change.

 |Emperor of Japan|